HiPhish/Game-Source-Documentation/Age of Wonders/Addendum.rst

 Undead       W      W       W      W     **H**    **H**   **H**  **H**     P       P       P      *F*
 =========  =====  =====  ======  =====  ======  ========  =====  =====  =======  =====  ======  ======

+..
+Comment: the slash in front of the *D* for the Dark Elves escapes it, otherwise the *D.* will be treated like the fourth item in a numbered list.

 :F: Friendly
 :P: Polite
 :N: Neutral